Early Lessons in Design Leadership

 The Thinking

-The turning point was seeing lo-fi wireframes come to life in InVision for the first time.
-Suddenly there was a shared space — a place where the whole team could see exactly what we were designing, interact with it, and respond to it in real time.
+The turning point was seeing lo-fi wireframes come to life as interactive prototypes for the first time.
+Suddenly there was a shared space where the whole team could see exactly what we were designing, interact with it, and respond to it in real time.
 Comments, approvals, copy tweaks, all in one place.
 What had previously taken days of back-and-forth could now happen in a single session.
 The potential was immediate and obvious.

 The question became: how do we build this into how we work permanently?

-That realization drove everything that followed — building the workflows, the standards, and the systems that would give the entire organization visibility into the design process for the first time.
+That question drove everything that followed, building the workflows, the standards, and the systems that would give the entire organization visibility into the design process for the first time.

 The Solution